 Cases and collaboration

 If your project is shared, your colleagues can create their own cases for every cell that has data in it, and repeat the same operations as above.

-The Case Panel will also have the assumptions that your collaborators create under their name.
-These cases can’t be edited by anybody (including the project owner), preventing accidental data corruption and promoting accountability.
+The Case Panel will also have have the assumptions that your collaborators create under their name.
+These cases can’t be deleted or edited by you, preventing accidental data corruption.

 With cases, you can play around with data as much as you like without risking to corrupt previous work.